PA, Leadership Consultant, Career Expert: Meet Andrea Lowe

 Lowe found the transition both challenging and rewarding.
 “One day, you’re this person who’s part of the group, and then you’re starting to lead the group.
 I didn’t have time to set new boundaries.
 I left on a Friday as a PA and came back on Monday as Chief PA.”
 She didn’t shy away from having difficult conversations, and she celebrated her team’s successes.
 “It was really rewarding to lead people through change and see the result of new initiatives.
 I really enjoyed starting something from the beginning and watching it work.”

 Lowe has been a PA leader since then.
 She took a job as director of advanced practice providers (APPs) initially for three emergency departments.
 Later she took a job with TeamHealth as director of advanced practice clinicians that expanded her supervisory role to 13 EDs.
-She then moved into a vice president of operations role, where she was in charge of staffing, budgets, and led over 140 PAs and NPs.
+She then moved into a vice president of operations role, where she was in charge of staffing, budgets, hospital metrics, engaging with hospital administration and C-suite members, and led over 140 PAs and NPs.
 She wanted to continue her advocacy efforts for the advanced practice and kept her position managing the APPs as well.
 “TeamHealth understands the importance of leadership in our profession and so advancing to a VP role and being able to advocate on this level was truly an honor and not something I took lightly.
 I wanted my PAs and NPs to see that they could have this high-level role.
 I didn’t want to give up that part of it, and it provided me high-level ways to make positive changes in their practice.”

 Like other healthcare providers who transition to leadership roles, Lowe wanted to keep practicing clinically.
 She kept emergency department shifts on her schedule for 18 years.
 “I think every clinical leader can attest to struggling from the transition to leadership and trying to balance shifts.
 It really has to be the right time for that particular person,” she shares.
 “For me, after 18 years, slowing down and backing off shifts was ok.
 However, it was definitely a hard conversation to have with yourself and I found that leaning on trusted colleagues who had made the transition themselves is also key.”